muhammedaadilkhan-cpu/DevOps_CICD/README.md

-echo " This is a ci cd pipeline"
+echo "This is a ci cd pipeline"